Weloom/WordWizApp/readme.md

+"WordWiz" (Short for word wizard) is a console app that tries to solve the DB coding challange "Word Counter".
+The goals for this implementation is:
+* Expressive code, that is intueltively easy to understand
+* Clear separation of responsibility
+* Avoid complexity in code
+* Offer standadization (Use of interface and factories) of implementation to ensure easy extension of functionality
+* Standardization ensures option to execute word cound (And future) operations in parallel.
+* Standardization should help, the next developer that adds extensions avoids thread issues

 # Project files

 ## WordWiz.App
-A thin console app executing the main WordWizz service fiund in the Parsers project.
+A thin console app executing the main WordWizz service find in the Parsers project.

 Execution parameter examples:
 * WordWizApp.exe _(Uses defaults)_